-- (1) Government of India has authorised the Central Registry of Securitisation Asset Reconstruction and Security Interest of India (CERSAI), to act as, and to perform the functions of the CKYCR vide Gazette Notification No. S.O.
-3183(E) dated November 26, 2015. - (2) In terms of provision of Rule 9(1A) of the PML Rules, the bank shall capture customer's KYC records and upload onto CKYCR within 10 days of commencement of an account-based relationship with the customer. - (3) Operational Guidelines for uploading the KYC data have been released by CERSAI. - (4) The bank shall capture the KYC information for sharing with the CKYCR in the manner mentioned in the Rules, as per the KYC templates prepared for 'Individuals' and 'Legal Entities' (LEs), as the case may be.
-The templates may be revised from time to time, as may be required and released by CERSAI. - (5) The 'live run' of the CKYCR started from July 15, 2016, in a phased manner, beginning with new 'individual accounts'.
-Accordingly, Small Finance Banks shall invariably upload the KYC data pertaining to all new individual accounts opened on or after January 1, 2017, with CKYCR.
-SCBs were initially allowed time up-to February 1, 2017, for uploading data in respect of accounts opened during January 2017.
-REs other than SCBs were required to start uploading the KYC data pertaining to all new individual accounts opened on or after from April 1, 2017, with CKYCR in terms of the provisions of the Rules ibid. - (6) The bank shall upload KYC records pertaining to accounts of LEs opened on or after April 1, 2021, with CKYCR in terms of the provisions of the Rules ibid.
-The bank shall upload KYC records as per the LE Template released by CERSAI. - (7) Once KYC Identifier is generated by CKYCR, the bank shall ensure that the same is communicated to the individual / LE as the case may be. - (8) In order to ensure that all KYC records are incrementally uploaded on to CKYCR, the bank shall upload / update the KYC data pertaining to accounts of individual customers and LEs opened prior to the above-mentioned dates as per clauses (5) and (6), respectively, at the time of periodic updation as specified in paragraph 42 of these Directions, or earlier, when the updated KYC information is obtained / received from the customer.
-Also, whenever the bank obtains additional or updated information from any customer as per clause (10) below in this paragraph or Rule 9 (1C) of the PML Rules, the bank shall within seven days or within such period as may be notified by the Central Government, furnish the updated information to CKYCR, which shall update the KYC records of the existing customer in CKYCR.
+- (1) In terms of provision of Rule 9(1A) of the PML Rules, the NBFC shall capture customer's KYC records and upload onto CKYCR within 10 days of commencement of an account-based relationship with the customer. - (2) Operational Guidelines for uploading the KYC data have been released by CERSAI. - (3) The NBFC shall capture the KYC information for sharing with the CKYCR in the manner mentioned in the Rules, as per the KYC templates prepared for 'Individuals' and 'Legal Entities' (LEs), as the case may be.
+The templates may be revised from time to time, as may be required and released by CERSAI. - (4) The 'live run' of the CKYCR started from July 15, 2016 in phased manner beginning with new 'individual accounts'.
+NBFC shall upload the KYC data pertaining to all new individual accounts opened on or after from April 1, 2017, with CKYCR in terms of the provisions of the Rules ibid. - (5) The NBFC shall upload KYC records pertaining to accounts of LEs opened on or after April 1, 2021, with CKYCR in terms of the provisions of the Rules ibid.
+The NBFC shall upload KYC records as per the LE Template released by CERSAI. - (6) Once KYC Identifier is generated by CKYCR, the NBFC shall ensure that the same is communicated to the individual / LE as the case may be. - (7) In order to ensure that all KYC records are incrementally uploaded on to CKYCR, the NBFC shall upload / update the KYC data pertaining to accounts of individual customers and LEs opened prior to the above-mentioned dates as per clauses (5) and (6), respectively, at the time of periodic updation as specified in paragraph 42 of these Directions, or earlier, when the updated KYC information is obtained / received from the customer.
+Also, whenever the NBFC obtains additional or updated information from any customer as per clause (10) below in this paragraph or Rule 9 (1C) of the PML Rules, the NBFC shall within seven days or within such period as may be notified by the Central Government, furnish the updated information to CKYCR, which shall update the KYC records of the existing customer in CKYCR.
 CKYCR shall thereafter inform electronically all the reporting entities who have dealt with the concerned customer regarding updation of KYC record of the said customer.

-Once CKYCR informs the bank regarding an update in the KYC record of an existing customer, the bank shall retrieve the updated KYC records from CKYCR and update the KYC record maintained by the bank.
+Once CKYCR informs the NBFC regarding an update in the KYC record of an existing customer, the NBFC shall retrieve the updated KYC records from CKYCR and update the KYC record maintained by the NBFC.